carboclan/pm/whitepaper/hashrate-derivative-en.md

 #### Expiration

-Each Syntheic BTC Mining Contract will specify an expiration time, defined as bitcoin block height _H_.
+Each Synthetic BTC Mining Contract will specify an expiration time, defined as bitcoin block height _H_.
 The contract will settle when block confirmation at block height _H_ reaches _NConfirm_.
 For security considerations, _NComfirm_ = 24 (approximately 4 hours).

 #### Settlement